 Electric vehicles: The majority of our stakeholders agree that there is increased momentum in support of electric vehicles due to a range of factors.
-Stakeholders thought that air quality concerns, proposals to bring forward the 2040 new petrol/diesel vehicle ban, whole life costs becoming comparable to petrol/diesel equivalents, improving battery quality and range, and increasing new and second-hand vehicle choice, will support the growth of electric vehicles.
-One stakeholder thought that electric vehicle uptake is likely to see a knee point around 2025-2026, once the secondhand car market develops - this is in line with the high uptake scenarios (SPM Leading the Way and SPM Consumer Transformation).
-Some stakeholders thought fleet vehicles would be amongst the early electric vehicle adopters.
+Stakeholders thought that air quality concerns, the 2030 new petrol/diesel vehicle ban, whole life costs becoming comparable to petrol/diesel equivalents, improving battery quality and range, and increasing new and second-hand vehicle choice, will support the growth of electric vehicles.
+One stakeholder thought that electric vehicle uptake is likely to see a knee point around 2025-2026, once the second-hand car market develops - this is in line with the high uptake scenarios (SPM Leading the Way and SPM Consumer Transformation).
+Some stakeholders thought fleet vehicles would be amongst the early electric vehicle adopters, with some no longer ordering new petrol/diesel replacements.
+There was broad support amongst stakeholders for the range the scenarios covered.